cSploit/cSploit.github.io/_posts/2015-05-10-Too-busy-right-now.md

 ##### Unexpected things

-Personally I thought I was a good Object-Oriented programmer.
-But I was wrong.
-The course of Software Engineering is improving a lot my OOP skills.
+Personally I thought that I was a good Object-Oriented programmer.
+But I was wrong The course of Software Engineering is improving a lot my OOP skills.

 ##### cSploit and Me